MatthewK78/Rose/README.md

 To my son, a source of joy, perspective, and inspiration, whose curiosity and bright spirit remind me why building for the future matters.

-As an independent researcher, I am grateful for the love and support of all of my family.
+As an independent researcher, I am grateful for the love and support of all of my family and friends.
 This work would not have been possible without them.

 ## 😊 A Kind Request